axelson/dep_viz/README.md

   that it is needed)

 TODO:
+- [ ] Change the selected node to the new style
+- [ ] When in highlight individual file mode from roll over, use selected file style but in the color of the node
-- [ ] All files view default fix
+- [x] All files view default fix
+  - Selected file view should replace all files view
+- [ ] Replace file-tree naming with selected file
 - [ ] Allow choosing a preset xref_graph.dot to be shown via dropdown
 - [ ] Searching should filter the top stats also
   - And maybe show the search text as well
 - [ ] Add updated info box hover mode for dependers view
-- [ ] Change the selected node to the new style
 - [ ] Selected node + hover: Show the compile path
   - Should this depend on the view mode?
 - [ ] Selected node + hover: show the files in the path in the infobox